JeffDeCola/my-cheat-sheets/software/operations-tools/orchestration/cluster-managers-resource-management-scheduling/mesos-cheat-sheet/README.md

 `Mesos DC/OS` (Data Center Operating System) simplifies mesos even further and allows you to deploy your own mesos cluster, with marathon, in a matter of minutes.

+## INSTALL

+This is out of the scope of this cheat sheet.
+I used a vagrant file.

+## FRAMEWORK - MARATHON

+Mesos provides resource management and scheduling while a framework such as marathon provides scheduling and execution.

+There are many types of frameworks that a designed to do different things such as data storage, or processing.
+Marathon is design to keep an app running forever.